 But you can’t just ignore your inbox and hope those distractions will go away.
 Believe me, I’ve tried.
 And ya know what happened?
 I missed out on some really important ish that actually mattered to my job.

-Because your inbox is where both your most and least important communication happen.
-You can’t just ignore it.Your inbox is where both your most and least important communication happen.
-You can't just ignore it, so learn to manage it better with these tips.Click To Tweet
+[click_to_tweet tweet=”Your inbox is where both your most and least important communication happen.
+You can’t just ignore it, so learn to manage it better with @thatbberg’s tips #productivity” quote=”Your inbox is where both your most and least important communication happen.
+You can’t just ignore it, so learn to manage it better with these tips.”]

 Instead, you need to streamline as much as possible, build productive habits, and trick yourself into opening up your inbox and not going insane on the daily.